Citation, DOI, disclosures and article data

 - patent ductus arteriosus (PDA)

-In this group of patients, gender distribution is equal, and it is uncommon to develop Eisenmenger syndrome before the age of 2 4,5.
+In this group of patients, the gender distribution is equal, and it is uncommon to develop Eisenmenger syndrome before the age of 2 4,5.

-In contrast, atrial septal defects (ASD) which are commonly not apparent until adulthood, are generally well tolerated due to the low pressures involved.
+In contrast, atrial septal defects (ASD) which are commonly not apparent until adulthood, are generally well-tolerated due to the low pressures involved.
 In this setting Eisenmenger syndrome is uncommon, but when it does occur is more common in females 3,4.

 In general by the time true Eisenmenger syndrome develops patients are already symptomatic with easy fatigue, dyspnea, chest pain and syncope being common 5.
 With shunt reversal, patients become cyanotic and gradually there is a compensatory increase in hematocrit (erythrocytosis).
-Hemoptysis may also develop due to rupture of small pulmonary arteriolar aneurysms.
+Hemoptysis may also develop due to the rupture of small pulmonary arteriolar aneurysms.
 Furthermore, patients may also develop clubbing, which can be in the hands and feet in the case of Eisenmenger syndrome due to ASD or VSD, or just in the feet ('differential clubbing') when due to PDA 8.